Philanthropy and activism of Madonna

 Madonna has been known for her philanthropic endeavors, activism and political commentaries.
-She began as one of the first musicians to advocate in response to the HIV/AIDS epidemic in the 1980s.
-Throughout her career, Madonna has advocated and supporting different causes including human rights (such as women's and LGBT rights), education and child welfare.
-She has used her social media channels to motivate her followers and raise awareness about various social concerns.
+She began as one of the first mainstream musicians to advocate in response to the HIV/AIDS epidemic in the 1980s.
+Throughout her career, Madonna has advocated and supporting different causes including gender and LGBT rights.
+She has used her social media channels to motivate her followers and raise awareness about some social concerns.
 Since her early career, Madonna has defined that with her fame comes the responsibility to be a spokesperson.

 She has donated time and money in sizeable quantities to numerous charitable organizations, and sometimes made it as a quiet donor.
 Her endeavors also include performing in various benefit concerts or participating in different charity records.
 Madonna founded her own charitable organizations in 1998 (Ray of Light Foundation) and 2006 (Raising Malawi).
 The first serves areas all over the world, while the second focuses their efforts on Malawi.

-Her activism is also known for her "outrage" views, bold statements, and her occasionally provocative tones and supporting manner, which have garnered her criticism.
-A generational gap on politically correct perceptions have also disfavored some of her messages.
-For a period, her humanitarian efforts in Malawi were polarized by a series of events, including the adoptions she made and a fund mismanagement of an abandoned project attributed to her then-board members.
-Following the unsuccessful project, she hired the consulting firm Global Philanthropy Group, and was welcomed by various from the philanthropy sector for her continued commitment to help.
-Despite the all sorts of criticism she has encountered, various have appreciated her endeavors describing her views as "outspoken" and "candorous" while maintaining a view of Madonna as a person who is "firm in her convictions" about social injustices despite any backlash or treatment directed at her persona and popularity.
-At the height of her fame, reviewers from academic Douglas Kellner to journalist Matt Cain have remarked on how she helped bring various social concerns into the mainstream in her generation.
-Others have emphasized and underlined Madonna's effect on subsequent generations of musicians in various ways.
+Madonna's activism and political commentaries are also known for her sometimes outrage views, bold statements, provocative tones and supporting manner, which have garnered her criticism.
+She has been also included in broadly critical perspectives of philanthropy and performative activism made by public figures.
+Her humanitarian efforts in Malawi were polarized by a series of events, including the adoptions she made.
+Alongside criticisms, in her career she also found positive to moderately views.
+During the height of her fame, reviewers from academic Douglas Kellner to journalist Matt Cain have remarked on how she helped bring some social concerns into the mainstream in her generation.
 Named a "Goodwill Ambassador for Child Welfare" by Malawian president Peter Mutharika, her charitable efforts have been recognized in some ceremony awards, including the AIDS Project Los Angeles (APLA) and American Foundation for AIDS Research (amfAR) by her help in the AIDS crisis.